Rating Rationale

 Rs.150 Crore Commercial PaperCRISIL A1+ (Reaffirmed)

-Note: None of the Directors on CRISIL Ratings Limited’s Board are members of rating committee and thus do not participate in discussion or assignment of any ratings.
+Note: None of the Directors on Crisil Ratings Limited’s Board are members of rating committee and thus do not participate in discussion or assignment of any ratings.
 The Board of Directors also does not discuss any ratings at its meetings.

 1 crore = 10 million